LynnVF/lynnvf.github.io/phd.md

 permalink: /cv/phd/
 title: "Neuronal basis of emotion processing and regulation in conduct disorder"
 ---
-# Neuronal basis of emotion processing and regulation in conduct disorder

 ### Fehlbaum, Lynn Valérie.
 Neuronal basis of emotion processing and regulation in conduct disorder.
 2018, Doctoral Thesis, University of Basel, Faculty of Psychology.